imperial-genomics-facility/igf-pipeline-help/data_access.md

 * Validate `.irods/irods_environment.json` file format using [JSONLint](https://jsonlint.com/)

-### Steps for command line transfer in HPC CX1
+#### Steps for command line transfer in HPC CX1

 * Load irods tool (e.g. `module load irods/4.2.0`)
 * Set up your iRODS account using command `iinit` and specify your password
 * Download data using commandline tool  `iget` (e.g. `iget -Pr /igfZone/home/USERNAME/PROJECT_NAME/PATH`)

+## Imperial College Research Data Store based transfer
+Imperial College now offers a new central service for storing large volume of research data.
+Please follow these steps to setup a new RDS for your project:

+  **Step 1:** Check the documentation about [Research Data Store](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/rds/) and setup a new allocation for your peoject
+  **Step 2:** Add **Imperial BRC Genomics Facility** as the the member of new research data storage, once its available **Step 3:** Update IGF regarding your new RDS storage path in HPC **Step 4:** Data will be copied to the top level of the storage using the layout `RDS_PATH/PROJECT_NAME` **Step 5:** Remove IGF user from the RDS allocation when all the sequencing runs are finished and data transfer is over

 ## Illumina Basespace Sequence Hub based file transfer
 Fastq files from the sequencing runs can be uploaded to [Illumina BaseSpace Sequence Hub](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html) based on your request.
-Following information are needed for this specific mode of data transfer:
+Following information are required for this specific mode of data transfer:

 * Your basespace account email (existing account or a new free basic subscription account)
 * Confirmation regarding the sample consent type

-## Imperial College Research Data Store based transfer
-Imperial College now offers a new central service for storing large volume of research data
-* Follow the documentation about [Research Data Store](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/rds/) and setup a new allocation for your peoject
-* Add **Imperial BRC Genomics Facility** as the the member of new research data storage, once its available
-* Data will be copied to the top level of the storage using the layout `RDS/PROJECT_NAME`
-* IGF user can be removed from the RDS allocation when all the sequencing runs are finished

 ## Access QC report pages